-This year ENSA and Team Napier are committed to achieving a ‘Healthy Body Healthy Mind’ Award.
+This year ENSA is committed to achieving a ‘Healthy Body Healthy Mind’ Award.

 The Healthy Body Healthy Mind Awards are a partnership initiative between NUS Scotland, Scottish Student Sport and Think Positive, funded by the Scottish Government, which focus on the link between sports, physical activity, smoking prevention and mental health.
 The awards are also supported by the Mental Health Foundation and ASH Scotland.

 These awards highlight those colleges and universities who have worked towards making sport and exercise recognised at their institution as a way to maintain good mental wellbeing.